 After reviewing the information below, applications are invited from drivers who would like to be considered for selection.
 Please apply via email here

-2021 comprises three events taking place at Brands Hatch, Donington Park and Snetterton, as per the published calendar.
+2023 comprises eight events taking place at 6 of the UK’s best circuits, as per the published calendar.
 Each event has a set timetable, specific course layout and a series of challenges to provide an exciting and rewarding experience that will appeal to drivers and spectators.
 Each Championship round takes place during a Time Attack event weekend that hosts a major car show and saloon car racing.
 This all-day track action guarantees a large and enthusiastic crowd at every event.

-The locations of the Drift coourse at each venue are shown in these maps.
+The locations of the Drift course at each venue are shown in these maps.

 All activities take place on the main circuit.
 Whilst full details of the specific layouts will be provided in advance of each event, each will consist of three main stages of competition: